rstudio/fontawesome/README.md

 # The **fontawesome** package

-This is an R package that makes it very easy to insert **FontAwesome** icons into R Markdown documents and Shiny apps.
+This is an R package that makes it very easy to insert **FontAwesome** icons into R Markdown documents and Shiny apps (or, anywhere else you need to put 'em).

 ## Example